apache/pekko-http/docs/src/main/paradox/introduction.md

 # 1. Introduction

-@@project-info{ projectId="akka-http" }
+@@project-info{ projectId="pekko-http" }

-The Akka HTTP modules implement a full server- and client-side HTTP stack on top of *akka-actor* and *akka-stream*.
+The Apache Pekko HTTP modules implement a full server- and client-side HTTP stack on top of *pekko-actor* and *pekko-stream*.
 It's not a web-framework but rather a more general toolkit for providing and consuming HTTP-based services.
-While interaction with a browser is of course also in scope it is not the primary focus of Akka HTTP.
+While interaction with a browser is of course also in scope it is not the primary focus of Apache Pekko HTTP.

-Akka HTTP follows a rather open design and many times offers several different API levels for "doing the same thing".
+Apache Pekko HTTP follows a rather open design and many times offers several different API levels for "doing the same thing".
 You get to pick the API level of abstraction that is most suitable for your application.
 This means that, if you have trouble achieving something using a high-level API, there's a good chance that you can get it done with a low-level API, which offers more flexibility but might require you to write more application code.

 ## Philosophy

-Akka HTTP has been driven with a clear focus on providing tools for building integration layers rather than application cores.
+Apache Pekko HTTP has been driven with a clear focus on providing tools for building integration layers rather than application cores.
 As such it regards itself as a suite of libraries rather than a framework.

 A framework, as we’d like to think of the term, gives you a “frame”, in which you build your application.
 It comes with a lot of decisions already pre-made and provides a foundation including support structures that lets you get started and deliver results quickly.
 In a way a framework is like a skeleton onto which you put the “flesh” of your application in order to have it come alive.
 As such frameworks work best if you choose them before you start application development and try to stick to the framework's “way of doing things” as you go along.